EternalGoldenBraid/6dPoseDataGeneration/README.md

 # TODO
 - [] Add argparser to worker file
 - [] Figure out how to initialize object positions.
 Currently crashes once certain number of objects added.
+- [] Manifest files in their own dirs.

 Based on: https://github.com/google-research/kubric